ralbee1/5_card_draw/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-5 Card Draw is a playable Python 5-card draw poker application.
+Five-card Draw is a playable Python poker application.
 This project served as a hands-on Python learning experience in 2021.
 On my journey, I learned about creating graphical user interfaces in Python, pythonic best practices, CI/CD workflows, PyPi deployments, and much more.
 The beautiful learning opportunity this project provided was balancing desired learning opportunities and refining 5 Card Draw into a polished application.
 This project archived with the last remaining features involved in further polishing the UI/UX experience, adding sound, and cashing out player credits.
 If I were to start over, I'd rank poker hands with a semantic system over an integer score.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>